naturalis/barcode-constrained-phylogeny/README.md

 - For the next steps, manually is advised.
 Because after write representatives steps (for example): HMM align up until raxml needs to be redone again.

-##  Bugs
-- if file is empty in the results/fasta/family/ directory it will still be used and iterated over in the family fasta steps.
-  Current fix: delete the file.
-- Sometimes snakemake claims pandas is not installed.
-  Current fix: sudo apt-get install python3 pandas (in the terminal).
-- If multiple modules are not installed according to snakemake:
-  Fix: sudo apt-get install python3 {module name} ( in the terminal).

 ## Repository layout

 Below is the top-level layout of the repository.
 All of these subfolders